SMTG-Bham/easyunfold/examples/Si222/README.md

-## Unfolding 2x2x2 Si supercell with displaced atom
+## Unfolding 2x2x2 Si supercell with a displaced atom

 First, generate the supercell kpoints: